daniel-van-houten/vscode-dotnet-flow-tools/content/base-instructions.md

 6. **Relationship Rules** - How different entities relate to and depend on each other
 7. **Business Policy Rules** - Overarching business decisions, strategies, and exceptions

-## Integration Approach
+**Integration Approach**

 **Embed rules naturally within process descriptions:**
-- Don't create separate "rules" sections - weave them into the narrative flow
+* Don't create separate "rules" sections - weave them into the narrative flow
-- Use clear business language to explain the "why" behind each rule
+* Use clear business language to explain the "why" behind each rule
-- Group related rules together in logical process phases
+* Group related rules together in logical process phases
-- Use formatting (*emphasis*, **strong emphasis**) to highlight key constraints
+* Use formatting (*emphasis*, **strong emphasis**) to highlight key constraints
-- Connect rules to their business outcomes and rationale
+* Connect rules to their business outcomes and rationale

-**Example of good rule integration:**
-Instead of: "Rule: if order.amount > 10000 then requiresApproval = true"
-Write: "**Orders exceeding $10,000 require approval** to ensure appropriate oversight of significant transactions while maintaining efficient processing for smaller orders."
+**Example of good rule integration:** Instead of: "Rule: if order.amount > 10000 then requiresApproval = true" Write: "**Orders exceeding $10,000 require approval** to ensure appropriate oversight of significant transactions while maintaining efficient processing for smaller orders."

 **Transform technical conditions to business language:**
-- `if (customer.accountType == "PREMIUM")` → "Premium customers receive..."
+* `if (customer.accountType == "PREMIUM")` → "Premium customers receive..."
-- `order.items.any(i => i.isHazmat)` → "Orders containing hazardous materials..."
+* `order.items.any(i => i.isHazmat)` → "Orders containing hazardous materials..."
-- `DateTime.Now > order.dueDate` → "When delivery deadlines are missed..."
+* `DateTime.Now > order.dueDate` → "When delivery deadlines are missed..."

-**Show rule interactions:**
-Explain how multiple rules work together in realistic scenarios.
+**Show rule interactions:** Explain how multiple rules work together in realistic scenarios.
 For example: "A $15,000 order from a 6-year customer would bypass approval requirements if they're Premium-tier, include special handling if containing hazmat items, and receive a 10% loyalty discount on the subtotal."

-## Rule Documentation Pattern
+**Rule Documentation Pattern**

 For each significant rule, include:
-- **What happens** (the rule's action or constraint)
+* **What happens** (the rule's action or constraint)
-- **When it applies** (the trigger conditions in business terms)
+* **When it applies** (the trigger conditions in business terms)
-- **Why it exists** (the business rationale)
+* **Why it exists** (the business rationale)
-- **How it affects the process** (the business outcome)
+* **How it affects the process** (the business outcome)
-- **Any exceptions** (edge cases or overrides)
+* **Any exceptions** (edge cases or overrides)

 Remember: Rules should enhance the narrative flow, not interrupt it.
 They should feel like natural explanations of how the business operates, not technical specifications.

+## Examples

+**Financial Rules:**
+- `if (order.amount > purchaseOrder.limit * 1.03) { order.status = "REJECTED"; order.reason = "EXCEEDS_PO"; }` → "Total cost cannot exceed PO amount + 3% tolerance"
+- `order.discount = Math.min(order.discount, 0.15)` → "Discounts are capped at 15% to maintain margin requirements"

+**Authorization Rules:**
+- `if (customer.accountType == "FIRM" && !item.isPriceLocked()) { return false; }` → "Firm/Fixed accounts require locked retail pricing"
+- `if (user.role != "Manager" && order.amount > 5000) { order.pendingApproval = true; }` → "Orders above $5,000 require manager authorization"

+**State Transition Rules:**
+- `if (order.status == "Pending" && payment.isApproved) { order.status = "Processing"; }` → "Orders move to processing once payment is confirmed"
+- `if (inventory.quantity < order.quantity) { order.fulfillmentType = "BACKORDER"; }` → "Insufficient inventory triggers back-order procedures"

+**Temporal Rules:**
+- `if (DateTime.Now > order.deliveryDate.AddDays(-2)) { order.shippingMethod = "EXPRESS"; }` → "Rush processing applies when delivery is within 2 days"
+- `if (customer.lastOrderDate < DateTime.Now.AddMonths(-12)) { customer.requiresReview = true; }` → "Dormant customer reactivation procedures apply after 12 months"

+**Calculation Rules:**
+- `tax = subtotal * (customer.taxExempt ?
+0 : 0.08)` → "Tax-exempt customers pay no sales tax; others pay 8%"
+- `shipping = weight > 50 ? weight * 0.15 : 9.99` → "Shipping is $9.99 for orders under 50 lbs, otherwise $0.15 per pound"

+**Additional Examples:**
+- `commission = employee.isNewHire ? baseSale * 0.02 : (baseSale > 10000 ? baseSale * 0.05 + 500 : baseSale * 0.03)` → "New employees earn 2% commission while experienced staff earn 3% standard or 5% plus $500 bonus on large sales"
+- `order.processingDays = customer.isPremium && !order.hasHazmat ?
+1 : (order.international ?
+5 : 3)` → "Premium customers get next-day processing unless hazmat items are present; international orders take 5 days, domestic takes 3"
+- `discount = order.items.filter(i => i.category == "CLEARANCE").length >= 3 ?
+0.25 : (customer.loyaltyYears > 5 ?
+0.10 : 0)` → "Customers buying 3+ clearance items get 25% off entire order; alternatively, 5+ year loyal customers receive 10% discount"

+## Quality Checklist

+Before finalizing output, ensure:
+- The document reads like a business operations manual with smooth momentum — not a technical spec or disjointed list.
+- All business rules are explained in plain terms with business rationale.
+- Passive voice is minimized.
+- Narrative connects sections, creating a sense of progression.

+## Meta-Instructions

+- Read all provided code first before writing.
+- Group related functionality into logical business phases.
+- Prioritize clarity and flow over exact code coverage.
+- Focus on the "what" and "why", never the "how."
+- Write for non-technical business analysts — not engineers.

+## Final Output Format

+Return the complete documentation in a single Markdown artifact.
+It should be immediately usable as:
+- Training material for business users
+- Reference guide for business analysts
+- Audit-ready process documentation
+- Onboarding content for non-technical stakeholders

+Remember: Your reader doesn't care about how the code works.
+They only care about what the process does, why it exists, and what business value it provides.
+Ensure the style balances structure with narrative for a compelling, easy-to-comprehend read.
+Beautiful docs feel effortless to readers because the author put the effort into clarity, structure, and polish